-See Table 34 for a summary of the Fieldsolver command.
+See Table 35 for a summary of the Fieldsolver command.

-Command Purpose FIELDSOLVER Specify a fieldsolver FSTYPE Specify the type of field solver: FFT, FFTPERIODIC, MG, FMG (AMR only) and NONE PARFFTX If TRUE, the dimension x is distributed among the processors PARFFTY If TRUE, the dimension y is distributed among the processors PARFFTT If TRUE, the dimension z is distributed among the processors MX Number of grid points in x specifying rectangular grid MY Number of grid points in y specifying rectangular grid MT Number of grid points in z specifying rectangular grid BCFFTX Boundary condition in x [OPEN] BCFFTY Boundary condition in y [OPEN] BCFFTZ Boundary condition in z [OPEN, PERIODIC] GREENSF Defines the Greens function for the FFT Solver BBOXINCR Enlargement of the bounding box in % GEOMETRY Geometry to be used as domain boundary ITSOLVER Type of iterative solver INTERPL Interpolation used for boundary points TOL Tolerance for iterative solver MAXITERS Maximum number of iterations of iterative solver PRECMODE Behavior of the preconditioner AMR_MAXLEVEL Maximum adaptive mesh refinement level (single level if AMR_MAXLEVEL is zero) AMR_MAXGRID Maximum grid size.
-It has to be smaller than MX, MY, MT when running in parallel AMR_TAGGING Mesh-refinement strategy
+Command Purpose FIELDSOLVER Specify a fieldsolver FSTYPE Specify the type of field solver: FFT, FFTPERIODIC, SAAMG and NONE.
+Further argument are enabled with the AMR solver (cf. Section 16.18).
+PARFFTX If TRUE, the dimension x is distributed among the processors PARFFTY If TRUE, the dimension y is distributed among the processors PARFFTT If TRUE, the dimension z is distributed among the processors MX Number of grid points in x specifying rectangular grid MY Number of grid points in y specifying rectangular grid MT Number of grid points in z specifying rectangular grid BCFFTX Boundary condition in $x$ [OPEN].
+(FFT + AMR_MG only) BCFFTY Boundary condition in $y$ [OPEN].
+(FFT + AMR_MG only) BCFFTZ Boundary condition in z [OPEN, PERIODIC].
+(FFT + AMR_MG only) GREENSF Defines the Greens function for the FFT Solver.
+(FFT only) BBOXINCR Enlargement of the bounding box in % GEOMETRY Geometry to be used as domain boundary.
+(SAAMG only) ITSOLVER Type of iterative solver.
+(SAAMG + AMR_MG only) INTERPL Interpolation used for boundary points.
+(SAAMG only) TOL Tolerance for iterative solver.
+(SAAMG only) MAXITERS Maximum number of iterations of iterative solver.
+(SAAMG only) PRECMODE Behavior of the preconditioner.
+(SAAMG only)

-Table 34: Fieldsolver command summary
+Table 35: Fieldsolver command summary